rbngtm1/AWS_Exam/part II.md

 #### You are designing an architecture on AWS with disaster recovery in mind.
 Currently the architecture consists of an ELB and underlying EC2 Instances in a primary and secondary region.
 How can you establish a switchover in case of failure in the primary region?
   * Use Route 53 Health Checks and then do a failover.
     * If you have multiple resources that perform the same function, you can configure DNS failover so that Route 53 will route your traffic from an unhealthy resources to a healthy resource.
+#### Your company currently has an infrastructure hosted On-premises.
+You have been requested to devise an architecture on AWS for migrating some of the On-premise components.
+A current concern is the data storage layer.
+Minimum administrative overheads are also required for the underlying infrastructure in AWS.
+Which of the following would be included in your proposed architecture?
+  * Use DynamoDB to store data in tables
+  * Use the Simple Storage Service to store data
+#### Currently, you're helping design and architect a highly available application.
+After building the initial environment, you discover that a part of your application doesnot work correctly until port 443 is added to the security group.
+After adding port 443 to the appropriate security group, how much time will it take before the changes are applied and the application begins working correctly?
+  * Changes apply instantly to the security group, and the application should be able to respond to 443 requests.
+    * Some systems for setting up firewalls let you filter on source ports.
+Security groups let you filter only on destination ports.
+    * When you add or remove rules, they are automatically applied to all instances associated with the security group.
+#### A customer has a single 3-TB volume on-premise that is used to hold a large repository of images and print layout files.
+This repository is growing at 500GB a year and must be presented as a single logical volume.
+The customer is becoming increasingly constrained with their local storage capacity and wants an offsite backup of this data, while maintaining low-latency access to their frequently accessed data.
+Which AWS Storage Gateway configuration meets the customer requirements?
+  * Gateway-Cached Volumes with snapshots scheduled to Amazon S3
+    * Gateway-cached volumes let you use Amazon S3 as your primary data storage while retaining frequently accessed data locally in your storage gateway.